MarioRuiz/slack-smart-bot/README.md

 Play this video:
 [![SmartBot ChatGPT Share Sessions](https://img.youtube.com/vi/Mnve3tnEd-8/0.jpg)](https://www.youtube.com/watch?v=Mnve3tnEd-8)

+It is possible to use a session that is public, private or shared with a channel as a temporary session: `?? use SESSION_NAME PROMPT`.
+For example: `?? use lunch What's for Thursday?`.
+This will create a temporary session using the session named as `lunch` and send the prompt `What's for Thursday?`

 You can also use ChatGPT when creating REPLs.
 During the REPL session you can ask *ChatGPT* about the code or any other question.
 Just start the message with `?` and the Smart Bot will ask ChatGPT and will post the answer.
 Example: `?
 How to create a new customer?`.
 If you send just the question mark without a prompt then ChatGPT will suggest next code line.
 Example: `?`
 To send the results of a *SmartBot command* as input for a *ChatGPT* session, use `COMMAND ??
 PROMPT`.
 Example: `bot help ?? how can I use the time off commands`.
 If you are on a thread you can send more SmartBot commands to the same session by using `COMMAND ??
 PROMPT`.

+##### Docs Folder for ChatGPT Sessions
+> For admins

+Doc folders can be added by admins for specific chatgpt sessions.
+SmartBot will filter those docs depending on the prompt and attach them along with the prompt.
+Put all docs as text files on `./openai/TEAM_ID/USER_NAME/SESSION_NAME/docs_folder`.
+For the documents to be filtered add them to `filter` subfolder under `docs_folder`.
+For the documents to be added always to the prompts, add them to `include` subfolder under `docs_folder`.
+Inside those subfolders you can organize the documents the way you want.

+##### Restrict who has access to a specific model
+> For admins

+You can add a file named restricted_models.yaml on ./openai folder supplying the models and users that will have access to specific models.
+  Example of content:
+    o1-mini: [rmario, peter]
+    o1-preview: [rmario]

 #### Image Generation
 > for all users